-Africa is the most sought after market by car manufacturers.
+Africa is the most sought-after marketing by car manufacturers.
 Rapid urbanization in parts of the continent attributes to the demand of vehicles, with more people opting to own a vehicle over using public transportation to move in and around cities.

 South Africa tops the list for the largest new car market in Africa, with over 600,000 new cars sold in 2014.
 The north African region follows with over 300,000 cars sold in Algeria and Egypt and over 100 000 in Morocco.
 Nigeria and Kenya take the 6th and 12th position respectively with sales in Nigeria just over 50,000 and over 13,000 in Kenya for the year 2014 according to a report by Best Selling Car Blog.